Author and Industry Commentator, www.thefinanser.com, UK

 Jakie brings to G+D a strong focus on Customer, Innovation and Operational Excellence underpinned by a vision to grow and evolve with the digital age.

-Co-founder of Digital Payments Asia-Pacific, & Managing Director of Pembayaran Digital Indonesia
+Co-founder of Digital Payments Asia-Pacific, & Director of PT Pembayaran Digital Indonesia

 Paul is one of the founders of Singapore-based Digital Payments Asia-Pacific, and Managing Director of its offshoot – Pembayaran Digital Indonesia.
 Both companies deliver knowledge-based services to payment ecosystem stakeholders to aid in the transformation to digital payments.